Differentiable Clustering with Perturbed Spanning Forests: Experiments

 \section{Experiments}

 We apply our framework for learning through clustering in both a supervised and a semi-supervised setting, as illustrated in Figure~\ref{fig:model}.
-Formally, for large training datasets of size $n$, we either have access to a full cluster membership matrix $M_\Omega$ or a partial one (typically built by using partial label information, see below).
+Formally, for large training datasets of size $n$, we either have access to a full cluster connectivity matrix $M_\Omega$ or a partial one (typically built by using partial label information, see below).
 We use this clustering information $M_\Omega$, from which mini-batches can be extracted, as supervision.
-We minimize our partial Fenchel-Young loss with respect to the weights of an embedding model, and evaluate these embeddings in two main manners on a test dataset: first, by evaluating the clustering accuracy (i.e. proportion of correct coefficients in the predicted cluster membership matrix), and second by training a shallow model on a classification task (using clusters as classes) on a holdout set, evaluating it on a test set.
+We minimize our partial Fenchel-Young loss with respect to the weights of an embedding model, and evaluate these embeddings in two main manners on a test dataset: first, by evaluating the clustering accuracy (i.e. proportion of correct coefficients in the predicted cluster connectivity matrix), and second by training a shallow model on a classification task (using clusters as classes) on a holdout set, evaluating it on a test set.